MontgomeryLab/tinyRNA/README.md

                         • replicate_scatter: A scatter plot comparing
                           replicates for all count files given.
                         • sample_avg_scatter_by_dge: A scatter plot comparing
-                          all sample groups, with significantly different
+                          all sample groups, with differentially expressed
-                          genes highlighted.
-P-value can be set using --p-value.
-Default: 0.05.
+                          small RNAs highlighted based on P value cutoff.
                         • sample_avg_scatter_by_dge_class: A scatter plot
-                          comparing all sample groups, with classes and significantly different genes highlighted.
+                          comparing all sample groups, with classes
+                          highlighted for differentially expressed small RNAs
+                          based on P value cutoff.

 Input files produced by Counter:
   -rc RAW_COUNTS, --raw-counts RAW_COUNTS